uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_receptors.rst

 ----------------------

 A limited selection of immuneML options is available through this tool.
 If you want full control of the analysis, consider using the tool described under
-:ref:`How to run an analysis in Galaxy`.
-This tool provides other encodings and machine learning methods to choose from, as well as data preprocessing and settings for hyper-parameter optimization.
+:ref:`How to run any AIRR ML analysis in Galaxy`.
+This tool provides other encodings and machine learning methods to choose from, as well as data preprocessing and settings for hyperparameters optimization.
 The interface of the YAML-based tool expects more independence and knowledge about machine learning from the user.
-Information about how to specify an analysis with YAML can be found in the :ref:`How to specify an analysis with YAML`.
+See also :ref:`How to specify an analysis with YAML`.